EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

 The Starter Kit is written for Python 3.
 We recommend to install Python with the Anaconda distribution which is available [here](http://www.anaconda.com).
 Remember to use only Python version 3 - on Python 2 the application will not work.
 Anaconda comes with several pre-installed libraries that will be used in the Starter Kit.
 Occasionally, you will need to install additional libraries.
 Those will be mentioned in the respective part of the Starter Kit.

-You can install libraries with the following commands in Anaconda Prompt (or the command line tool of your choice):\n conda install <library name>\n
+You can install libraries with the following commands in Anaconda Prompt (or the command line tool of your choice):

+conda install <library name>&nbsp;
 OR\n
 pip install <library name>\n
 Substitue <libary name> with the name of the library, for example for the library bs4: "pip install bs4".